Winnebago County Election Questions Released

 King Linden – Thompson Public Library, 102 N Jackson St, Thompson IA (For voters in King and Linden Townships, and the City of Thompson.)

 Mt.
-Valley Forest D2 – TSB, 101 Hwy 69 N, Forest City IA (For voters in Mt.
+Valley Forest D2 – NSB BANK, 101 Hwy 69 N, Forest City IA (For voters in Mt.
 Valley Township, except parts of sections 30 and 31.)

 Notice to Voters: Not all offices will be on the ballot in every precinct nor for every voter in a particular precinct.
 See the listings below for the candidates for the various school district offices, city offices and for community college offices.
 Ballots issued to voters will contain only those offices the voter is eligible to vote for based on the voter’s residence.
 All ballots will contain school offices.
 Ballots for voters residing inside the corporate limits of a city will also contain city offices.
 Depending on the election cycle, some ballots may contain a community college office.